omniowl/itu-joystick/README.md

 ## For Testing
 There is a controller already written for testing purposes since the arcade controller won't be physically accessible unless you test on the actual arcade (which will be seldom compared to on your computer).
 The `JoystickControllerTest` class is an extension of the `JoystickController` class, so you can still ask for a `JoystickController` in your production scripts and simply use the test Scripts in their place.
 When you create a `ScriptableObject` of type `JoystickControllerTest` it has a bunch of inputs that can be assigned from your keyboard (Or even a JoystickController port, should you wish to).

-# IJoyPad
+# IJoypad
-The `IJoyPad` interface is made for what is considered a necessary implementation for using this setup.
+The `IJoypad` interface is made for what is considered a necessary implementation for using this setup.
 But as mentioned above you can make your own implementation should you so desire.
-The JoyPad has a bunch of Event Callers that you can subscribe to like below:
+The Joypad has a bunch of Event Callers that you can subscribe to like below:

-`IJoyPad.cs`
+`IJoypad.cs`
 ```c#
 ...
 event EventHandler YellowButtonPressed;